graelo/xrust/README.md

         ├── hello.d
         └── incremental

-Check the executable with
+Of course, you can check the type of executable with

     $ file target/release/hello
     target/release/hello: Mach-O 64-bit executable x86_64

-In order to cross-compile, you simply prepend a bridging script such as the one created in the Initial configuration section,
+In order to cross-compile, you simply prepend a bridging script such as the one created in the Initial configuration section above (that was for ARM64),

     /path/to/xrs-aarch64-unknown-linux-gnu cargo build --release

-Behind the scenes, the current directory is mounted as a volume in a temporary Docker container, and your Cargo project is cross-compiled using the target configured in the Docker image.
-This adds the cross-compiled target to the `target` folder:
+The above line adds the cross-compiled target to the `target` folder:

     target
     ├── CACHEDIR.TAG